So, you want to play The Sims on your Chromebook.

 (That was bad.
 Sorry.)

-Last updated: 1/3/22.
+Last updated: 2/13/22.
 The Sims 4 is still the best, but sadly, it still doesn’t have a working port for Chrome OS that’s working.
+It’s even free to play now!

 Which Sims games work